KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 Delicious coffee from The Bean Guys.
 I had a caramel latte for the second day in a row.
 Nice way to start the day.

 ![](commit-your-code-2025-recap-images/aaron-francis.jpg)
+Aaron Francis teaching timeless strategies for success in his keynote

 ![](commit-your-code-2025-recap-images/dan-vega.jpg)

 ![](commit-your-code-2025-recap-images/rizell-scarlett.jpg)
 Rizell Scarlett talking about MCP-UI